What Is 4 To The 3rd Power

 Exponential Growth

 One significant area where powers are prominently featured is in the study of exponential growth.
 This concept is crucial in understanding phenomena such as population growth, the spread of diseases, and the increase in computational power.
 Exponential growth is characterized by a quantity increasing rapidly over time, where the rate of increase is proportional to the current value.
-For example, if a population doubles every year, the population size can be modeled using an exponential function, where the base is 2 and the exponent is the number of years.
+As an example, if a population doubles every year, the population size can be modeled using an exponential function, where the base is 2 and the exponent is the number of years.

 Data Analysis and Scientific Modeling